Thrilleratplay/me7_update_parser/README.md

 * `Header flags`: unsure of what the correspond to.
 * `Entry Flags`: correlate to ExclBlockUse, Execute, Write, Read, DirectAccess.
   Not sure if any of these can be changed/disabled.
+* Why does the value at `0x00039` need to be changed to `0x00`?
+That has been tested with multiple ME update versions.